Dorian

 30th December 1896 the Execution of Jose Rizal

-One hundred and fifteen years ago today, José Rizal – the “George Washington of the Philippines” – was executed by the Spanish Army following a false conviction for rebellion, sedition and conspiracy.
-Rizal had devoted all of his brief adult life … Continue reading
+On this day in 1896, José Rizal – the “George Washington of the Philippines” – was executed by the Spanish Army following a false conviction for rebellion, sedition and conspiracy.
+Rizal had devoted all of his brief adult life to liberating … Continue reading

 29th December 1926 the Death of Rainer Maria Rilke

-Today we pay tribute to the brilliant poet, Rainer Maria Rilke, who died of leukaemia eighty-four years ago at the age of fifty-one.
-In the age of disillusionment, Rilke was a mystic who pondered the Big Questions – life, love, … Continue reading
+Today we pay tribute to Rainer Maria Rilke, who died of leukaemia on this day in 1926 at the age of fifty-one.
+In the age of disillusionment, Rilke was a mystic who pondered the Big Questions – life, love, meaning … Continue reading

 26th December 1985 the Martyrdom of Dian Fossey

-Twenty-six years ago this night, Dian Fossey – legendary zoologist and champion of Africa’s mountain gorillas – was brutally murdered in the bedroom of her isolated cabin, high in Rwanda’s Virunga Mountains.
+On this night in 1985, Dian Fossey – legendary zoologist and champion of Africa’s mountain gorillas – was brutally murdered in the bedroom of her isolated cabin, high in Rwanda’s Virunga Mountains.
 Her lifeless body with its skull split open … Continue reading

 24th December Christmas Eve